Adults who have a developmental disability can apply for a Ministry of Children Community and Social

 It can be used to purchase community supports through local services and/or classes.
 This means people can hire a support person or service provider to help them prepare for a job, volunteer in the community, gain adult living skills, continue their education after high school or access community recreation.
-It can also be used for caregiver respite supports or person directed planning.
+It can also be used for caregiver respite supports (for those living with their families) or person directed planning.

 Community Living Oshawa/Clarington can help you by:

 •Provide assistance with developing and coordinating a plan for achieving your goals